Cookie Consent by Free Privacy Policy Generator

 Certificate in Accounting and Management Skills (CAMS)

-About Certificate in Accounting and Management Skills (CAMS) programme
+This Certificate in Accounting and Management Skills (CAMS) program, is a 1 year Certificate program examined by KASNEB.

 Certificate in Accounting and Management Skills (CAMS) program by kasneb is for persons who wish to qualify and work as entry level accounting and management personnel in small and medium enterprises, non-governmental organisations (NGOs), public sector entities and related areas.